-On November 26, 2014, the Bishop of Rome told the general audience who gathered in St. Peter’s Square:
+On November 26, 2014, Pope Francis told the general audience who gathered in St. Peter’s Square:

 It is true that Jesus offered His life to redeem the sins of everyone, but it does not mean that everyone will go to Heaven.
 For those who are not familiar with the Bible, they may be led to believe that all will go to Heaven, which, unfortunately, is not the case.